MrDmitry/aidenhale.dev/web/data/takes/monorepo/README.md

 pass.
 Do you have to run end-to-end testing for any change?
 No, but you have to be honest that your master branch may not necessarily be healthy at any point in time.

-If your ecosystem allows you to keep using some "older version published via package manager" you don't immediately bump into this problem, but you will have to establish some process of "using latest distributed by monorepo" and you will have to figure out a way to trigger your end-to-end testing using your latest (potentially not integrated) dependency.
+If your ecosystem allows you to keep using some "older version published via a package manager" you don't immediately bump into this problem, but you will have to establish some process of "using latest distributed by monorepo" and you will have to figure out a way to trigger your end-to-end testing using your latest (potentially not integrated) dependency.